Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Strata

 \subsection{Translation surfaces}

-\name{subsec: translation surfaces} A {\em translation surface,} or a {\em surface with translation structure} can be defined in several equivalent ways.
+A {\em translation surface,} or a {\em surface with translation structure} can be defined in several equivalent ways.
 We will describe it by gluing polygons, in terms of an atlas using the language of $(G,X)$ structures, or as a holomorphic differential.

-Let $M$ be a surface obtained from a collection of polygons in $\R^2$ which are glued together by isometries of the edges which are restrictions of translations.
-Each polygon edge receives an orientation when viewed as part of the boundary of a polygon and we assume that the gluing isometries reverse these boundary orientations.
+Let $M$ be a surface obtained from a finite collection of polygons in $\R^2$ which are glued together by isometries of the edges which are restrictions of translations.
+Each polygon edge receives an orientation when viewed as part of the boundary of a polygon and we assume that the edges of the polygons are partitioned into pairs of edges which are parallel, have the same length, and opposite orientations, and these are identified by the gluing isometries.
 This construction typically produces a finite set of {\em singular points} corresponding to the vertices of the polygons at which the cone angle is larger than $2\pi$.
 The cone angle at a singularity is $2\pi(n+1)$ for some natural number $n$.
 We call $n$ the order of the singularity.
 In addition to the singular points that we have defined it is often useful to mark a finite set of points at which the cone angles are $2\pi$.
-Let $\Sigma$ be a finite subset of $M$ which contains all of the singular points and possibly some additional ``marked" points.
+Let $\Sigma$ be a finite subset of $M$ which contains all of the singular points and possibly some additional `marked' points.

 A translation structure on a surface determines an atlas of charts for the surface $M \sm\Sigma$ taking values in $\R^2$ where the transition maps are restrictions of translations.
 A translation structure can be determined by specifying this atlas.
-If we have a space $X$ equipped with an action of a group $G$, a {\em $(G,X)$-structure} is an atlas of charts with overlap functions in $G$.
-Thus a translation surface produces a $(G,X)=(\R^2,\R^2)$ structure on $M$ where the first $\R^2$ represents a Lie group acting on the second $\R^2$ by translation.
+If we have a space $X$ equipped with an action of a Lie group $G$ a {\em $(G,X)$-structure} is an atlas of charts with overlap functions in $G$.
+Thus a translation surface produces a $(G,X)=(\R^2,\R^2)$ structure on $M \sm \Sigma$ where the first $\R^2$ represents a Lie group acting on the second $\R^2$ by translation.
 See \cite{Thurston1} for more information about $(G,X)$-structures.